Skip to content

 Fondant Sweet Potatoes with Toasted Marshmallows and Maple Butter Walnuts

 Did you know that what you really thought were yams, probably were not?
 Truth is, the term yams and sweet potatoes have been used interchangeably, or maybe even in the wrong way for a long time.
-So, that orange root vegetable that everyone is telling you is a yam…it’s really a sweet potato!
+So, that orange root vegetable that everyone is telling you is a yam, is really a sweet potato!

 Just because the names are used to refer to either variety, yams and sweet potatoes are NOT even related, and are not good substitutes for one another in recipes.